Jefferson & The Barbary Pirate Wars with Morocco, Algiers, Tunis & Tripoli - American Minute with Bill Federer

 Saying it is wrong to kill the innocent is code for saying it is wrong to kill faithful Muslims.

-Fundamental Islamists accuse moderate Muslims of being unfaithful -- of backsliding from the way of Allah, having left following the example of Mohammed and the Rightly Guided Caliphs.
+Fundamentalist Muslims accuse moderate Muslims of being unfaithful, of having backslidden from the way of Allah, of not following the example of Mohammed and the Rightly Guided Caliphs.

 Lawrence of Arabia wrote of sharia Islamists in Seven Pillars of Wisdom, 1922: